-The school has an extensive intervention programme to support individual students at KS3 and KS4 in making progress.
-A priority is also given to disadvantaged students.
+The school has an extensive intervention programme to support individual students in making progress.
+A priority is given to disadvantaged students and those with SEND.
 Interventions are coordinated and their impact evaluated by the appropriate curriculum and pastoral teams, and SENCO.
 Oversight is from the Vice Principal.